Amir01m/Face-Recognition/README.md

 * 🖥 Graphical User Interface (GUI)✅
 * ➕ Add new faces directly from the camera✅
-* ❌ Remove faces from the system
+* ❌ Remove faces from the system✅
 * 🗄 User-managed face database
 * 💾 Save face data using a database (SQLite)
 * 🧠 Upgrade to Deep Learning models (CNN)